María Ygnacia López de Carrillo: Biography

-Ygnacia was born to Juan Francisco Lopez and Maria Feliciana Arballo on January 31, 1793 and baptized Maria Ygnacia de la Candalaria Lopez.
+Ygnacia was born to Juan Francisco Lopez and Maria Feliciana Arballo on January 31, 1793, and baptized Maria Ygnacia de la Candelaria Lopez.
 She was baptized in the chapel of the Presidio of San Diego.
 Her father was a soldier of the guard in San Gabriel.
 Her mother was a mulatta who had accompanied the Anza Expedition as far as San Gabriel.
 Her father died when she was 7.

 On September 3, 1809, Ygnacia married Joaquin Victor Carrillo, a soldier and member of the Carrillo family of San Diego.
 With Joaquin, she had thirteen children, twelve of whom survived to adulthood.
 Several went on to play notable roles in the early history of California.
 In 1821, Francisco María Ruiz, comandante of the Presidio of San Diego, built the family an adobe residence on the flats below the Presidio, where they lived for more than a decade.
 A portion of the Ruiz adobe, designated "Casa de Carrillo", still stands.
 After Joaquin's death circa 1836, Ygnacia and her nine unmarried children traveled north by ox-cart over 500 mi to Sonoma, where they stayed with her son-in-law Mariano Guadalupe Vallejo.

 In 1838, Ygnacia got Vallejo's permission to settle in an area north of Sonoma, along Santa Rosa Creek.
 Her sons, with help from native people and her son-in-law Salvador, built a large adobe, now known as "Carrillo Adobe", near the creek.
 In 1841, Governor pro tem Manuel Jimeno confirmed her possession by granting her 8885 acres of land, designated as the Rancho Cabeza de Santa Rosa.
 It was one of only a handful of California land grants made to a single woman.
 Ygnacia supervised the farming on her rancho, where wheat, barley, oats, corn, beans, peas, lentils, watermelons, and muskmelons were grown.
 Her son Ramon managed her livestock, which included 1,500 horses, 3,000 cattle, and sheep.
 She became fluent in the language of the native people.

 During the Bear Flag Revolt of 1846, her son Julio and two of her sons-in-law were imprisoned at Sutter's Fort.
 The rancho's livestock, weapons, and provisions were confiscated.

 In 1849, a year after Mexico ceded California to the United States, Ygnacia died.
 Her remains were interred in the chapel of the Mission San Francisco de Solano in Sonoma.